Saving tomato seeds

 If you want to grow your own heirloom tomato variety every year, you will need to know how to save tomato seeds at the end of each season.
-While you can simply scoop out the seeds and dry them, it’s better to use this fermentation process.
-Scroll on to learn why!
+While you can simply scoop out the seeds and dry them, it’s better to use this fermentation process for "wet" seeds.

 Save tomato seeds with fermentation